Swati2212/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

-Repository containing portfolio of data analytics projects completed by me for academic, self learning.
+Repository containing portfolio of data analytics projects completed by me for academics and self learning.

 ## Technical Skills utilized
 - Python